 A tool kit is included with each machine for emergency and routine maintenance.
-Your tool kit will contain only the tools applicable to your model.
 Always keep the tool kit with the snowmobile.

+MAINTENANCE Track

-Track Maintenance Track Inspection
+Track Inspection

 Broken track rods can cause a rotating track to come off the machine, which could cause serious injury or death.
 Never operate with a damaged track.
 Never rotate a damaged track under power.